 2020 was a year of many encouters.
 With big scary things, real or just made up by our fears; with joys and happiness; with tears and worries.
 A beautiful large plate of emotions.
 Felted for ourselves or the people we love the most in this life.

 It was a year like no other, at least for me.
 A year I learned that all I have can be wiped out in a second, without a warning or time to prepair.
 In which I learned that my liberties can all be taken away by a higher force, that I can’t fight without having to pay a big price.

-Or that I cannot take my daughter for a walk in park anymore.
+Or that I cannot take my daughter for a walk in the park anymore.
 Nor to see her friends or relatives.
-A year I had to stay away from all the people I was meeting.
+A year I had to stay away from all the people I knew.
 To keep my distance.
-Keeping the distance is the first step to isolating the hearts and the good emotions.
+Keeping the distance is the first step in isolating our hearts and the good emotions.
 And keeping them all closed and ready in case something bad happens.
 Survival mode.

 But I will not do any of these in 2021!
 My heart has to be open to the people I love, always.
 The fear has to go away now, in the last hours of 2020.
 All I need to keep is my courrage, to be able to face all that 2021 will bring along.

 I hope it will bring a new chapter to be written and read.
 In which we would all have the power to choose the path or our actions.

 I hope your new year will be a better one.
 And, as this year is prepairing to leave us, I want to thank you all!
 All of you that had stopped for a brief moment in time to visit littlehumans.blog